 Why adopt from a shelter?

 These are animals that need to be saved.
-They may have come from a life on the streets, from owners who can no longer care for them, from unfortunate accidents and escapes, or from uncaring and irresponsible owners.
+They may have come from a life on the streets, from owners who can no longer care for them, or from unfortunate accidents and escapes.
 Most of these animals will make great companions if just given the chance.
 Their time at an open admission municipal shelter is limited due to a constant influx of animals, shelter capacity, and availability of resources.

 Also, although the shelter does see a fair number of purebred animals, there are lots of mixes too.
 Often mixed breeds have fewer health problems than their purebred counterparts.